-• CAW Main System Production in Water Year 20062 - During Water Year 2006, CAW produced 14,216 acre-feet (AF) of water from all sources for its main system, including 411 AF diverted from the Carmel River Basin and injected into the Seaside Basin by the District.
-Totals of 904 AF, 10,049 AF (including the 411 AF injected into the Seaside Basin), and 3,263 AF were produced from CAW wells in the UCV, LCV, and Seaside Basin coastal subareas, respectively.
-Of the system total, no water was diverted at San Clemente Dam, which represents the third year this has occurred since CAW's record of diversions began in 1915.
+• CAW Main System Production in Water Year 20071 - During Water Year 2007, CAW produced a total of 14,076 acre-feet (AF) of water from all sources for its main system, including 12 AF diverted from the Carmel River Basin and injected into the Seaside Basin by the District.
+Subtotals of 461 AF and 9,995 AF (including the 12 AF injected into the Seaside Basin) were produced from CAW wells in the Upper and Lower Carmel Valley aquifer units, respectively.
+CAW produced 3,621 AF produced from the Seaside Basin Coastal Subareas.
+This production exceeded the established allocation under the Seaside Basin Decision and therefore CAW was assessed by the Seaside Groundwater Basin Watermaster for this over production.
+Of the system total, no water was diverted at San Clemente Dam, which represents the fourth year this has occurred since CAW's record of diversions began in 1915.
 Currently, CAW's ability to divert at this site is constrained by: (1) sediment nearly filling the reservoir and blocking the intake structure, (2) higher turbidity standards limiting the duration and period of diversion, (3) the Conservation Agreement with NMFS, and (4) SWRCB Order 2002-0002 that restricts diversions during the low-flow season.